twigphp/Twig/doc/templates.rst

     {# Stringable object (cast via __toString) #}
     {(uuid): 'token'}

-  .. versionadded:: 3.26.1

-      Support for arbitrary expressions as dynamic mapping keys (attribute access, method calls, filter results, function calls, and any ``Stringable`` object) was added in Twig 3.26.1.

   .. note::

       Inside a sandbox, the ``__toString()`` coercion goes through the